The Hobbit (film series): Del Toro's departure

-On 25 June 2010, Jackson was reported to be in negotiations to direct the two-part film.
-On 15 October 2010, New Line Cinema and Warner Bros. confirmed that The Hobbit was to proceed filming with Jackson as director and that the film would be in 3D.
-As well as confirming Jackson as director, the film was reported to be greenlit, with principal photography to begin in February 2011.
+On 25 June 2010, Jackson was reported to be in negotiations to direct the two films.
+On 15 October 2010, New Line Cinema, Metro-Goldwyn-Mayer and Warner Bros.
+Pictures confirmed that The Hobbit was to proceed filming with Jackson returning as the director and that the film would be shot in 3D.
+As well as confirming Jackson as director, the film was reported to be greenlit, with principal photography beginning in February 2011.
 Jackson stated that "Exploring Tolkien's Middle-earth goes way beyond a normal film-making experience.
 It's an all-immersive journey into a very special place of imagination, beauty and drama."

-Jackson had said that del Toro's sudden exit created problems as he felt he had a very little preparation time remaining before shooting had to begin, with unfinished scripts and without storyboards, which increased the difficulty to direct it.
+Jackson had said that del Toro's sudden exit created problems as he felt he had very little preparation time remaining before filming had begin, with unfinished scripts and no storyboards, which increased the difficulty to direct the films.
 Jackson stated, "Because Guillermo del Toro had to leave and I jumped in and took over, we didn't wind the clock back a year and a half and give me a year and a half prep to design the movie, which was different to what he was doing.
 It was impossible, and as a result of it being impossible I just started shooting the movie with most of it not prepped at all.
 You're going on to a set and you're winging it, you've got these massively complicated scenes, no storyboards and you're making it up there and then on the spot."

-Jackson also said, "I spent most of The Hobbit feeling like I was not on top of it.
+Jackson also said "I spent most of The Hobbit feeling like I was not on top of it.
 Even from a script point of view, Fran [Walsh], Philippa [Boyens] and I hadn't got the entire scripts written to our satisfaction, so that was a very high pressure situation".
-However, Jackson goes on to explain in the DVD/Blu-ray featurettes the various ways in which he and his crew overcame the obstacles encountered during filming.
+However, Jackson went on to explain in the DVD/Blu-ray featurettes the various ways in which he and his crew overcame the obstacles encountered during filming.
 They found ways of making things work, even in a "very high pressure situation" in which he and his crew found themselves, especially the shooting of the Battle of the Five Armies which was shifted from 2012 to 2013 to be properly planned and shot.